Pengrey/SRC/SRC/Project 1/Report.md

 ```

 >[!NOTE]
 >In this scenario, the firewalls are not directly involved in load balancing or VRRP failover.
-The load balancing and failover is managed by the two load balancers LB1A and LB1B, which are configured to synchronize the connection state information between them using the conntrack-sync mechanism.
+The load balancing and failover are managed by the two load balancers LB1A and LB1B, which are configured to synchronize the connection state information between them using the conntrack-sync mechanism.
 >
 >Since both LB1A and LB1B are in the same VRRP group and are members of the same sync-group, they are aware of the state of connections handled by each other.
 When a failover occurs, the new active load balancer can continue handling the existing connections without dropping them.
 >
 >The firewalls, on the other hand, are not involved in connection tracking or load balancing, and they do not need to synchronize their state with the load balancers.
-They simply need to have their default gateway set to the IP address of the active load balancer in the VRRP cluster so that they can forward traffic to the load balancer.
+They simply need to have their default gateway set to the IP address of the active load balancer in the VRRP cluster so that they can forward the non-dropped traffic to the next load balancer.

 >[!NOTE]
 >
->In this project sticky connections are enabled, which means that once a client is connected to a specific backend server, subsequent requests from that client will be sent to the same server.
-Other load balancing algorithm may also allow the nonexistence of load-balancers synchronization, these ones are the following:
+>In this project sticky connections are enabled, which means that once a client is connected to a specific device behind the load-balancer, subsequent requests from that client will be sent to the same device.
+Other load balancing algorithms that may allow the nonexistence of load-balancers synchronization are:
 >1.
 Round Robin: This algorithm distributes incoming requests sequentially among backend servers in a circular manner.
 As there is no need to maintain any state, there is no need for load-balancer synchronization.
 >
 >2.
 Least Connections: This algorithm directs incoming requests to the backend server with the fewest active connections.
 In scenarios where the servers have similar capacity, this algorithm can work effectively without load-balancer synchronization.